Markvdhoven/PowerliftProject/PROCESS.md

 # day 14
 Today I finished the home page and the contact page.
 I also made some small changes the the visualisations, such as a different hoovering style.

+# day 15
+Presentation day

+# day 16
+Today I changed the code such that the barcharts gets updated instead of removed.
+Also I made the search bar case insensitive.